dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 this description as the target.
 The target's size and position will have been updated prior to cascade processing.

-1. If the target is a direct child of the root of the zoom box hierarchy then check if the root descent conditions are met.
-If they are then process root descent now and skip the remaining steps.
+1. Check if the target meets the root descent conditions.

     Root descent is described elsewhere in the specification TBD but it could be [Zoom Box Spawning](../06ZoomBoxSpawning/ZoomBoxSpawning.md).
 For
     convenience, the conditions are that the zooming area limits are entirely within the target.
 These are some outcomes of root descent.

+    -   The current root box, and any intermediate parent boxes between it and the target, are stored outside the hierarchy.
+The child boxes of any stored root boxes, other than the new root box, may be deleted or cached.
     -   The target box becomes the root of the hierarchy.

-    -   The previous root is stored outside the hierarchy.
+    If the root descent conditions were met then the upward cascade is finished and remaining steps are skipped.

 2. If the target is the root of the zoom box hierarchy then check if the root ascent conditions are met.
-If they are then process root ascent now, then continue the cascade processing.

     Root ascent is described elsewhere in the specification TBD but it could be [Zoom Box Spawning](../06ZoomBoxSpawning/ZoomBoxSpawning.md).
 For
-    convenience, the conditions are that the zooming area limits aren't entirely within the root box, and that there is a stored root box from a previous descent.
+    convenience, the conditions are these.

+    -   The zooming area limits aren't entirely within the root box.
+    -   There is at least one stored box from a previous root descent.

+    (There won't be a stored box if the target is the original root with empty box text.)

     These are some outcomes of root ascent.

-    -   The previously stored root becomes the root again.
+    -   The previously stored parent of the target will be the root.
-    -   The target box becomes a child of the new root.
+    -   The target box will be a child of the new root.
-    -   Siblings of the target box have been weight spawned.
+    -   Siblings of the target box will have been weight spawned.

+    After root ascent is processed, the upward cascade continues.

 3. If the target is the root of the zoom box hierarchy, skip the remaining steps.
+The upward cascade is finished.

     Note that if the target was the root at the start of cascade processing then it could only be the root now if the root ascent conditions weren't met in